andyp1xe1/vidlang/README.md

 ## Showcase

 The following figure shows how the editing workflow looks.
-The editor writes commands in their editor of choice (right pane), and after a very fast preview export, they see the approximated result in their UDP-capable video player of choice.
-Editing and adjusting filter values and seeing how they look is seamless:
+The editor writes commands in the editor of choice (the right pane), and after a very fast preview export they see the aproximated result in their UDP capable video player of choice.
+Editing and adjusting filter values and seeing how they look is as seamless as it can get:

 ![Editing and live preview workflow](./resources/preview.png)